 A C/C++ application further needs to initialize all global variables.
-This initialization is handled by the linker and the system startup code in conjunction.
-For more information, see Application execution-an overview, page 62.
+This initialization is handled by the linker in conjunction with the system startup code.
+For more information, see Application execution-an overview, page 64.

 REAL-TIME OPERATING SYSTEMS

 In many cases, the embedded application is the only software running in the system.
 However, using an RTOS has some advantages.